Praqma/helmsman/docs/desired_state_specification.md

     - Or, set `GCLOUD_CREDENTIALS` environment variable to contain the content of the credentials.json file.

 Options:
-- you can define any key/value pairs.
+- you can define any key/value pairs where key is the repo name and value is a valid URI for the repo.

 Example: